Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 ## 2. Dataset Content Mismatch

 ### Issue:
-Upon retrieval of data from the GitHub repository for CO2 and greenhouse gas emissions, it became apparent that the dataset differed in format and content from the data in the Our World in Data website , complicating data processing and analysis.
+Upon retrieval of data from the GitHub repository for CO2 and greenhouse gas emissions, it became apparent that the dataset differed in format and content from the data on the Our World in Data website, complicating data processing and analysis.

 ### Solution:
 Thoroughly examined the dataset's documentation and structure to gain a better understanding of its contents and variables.